bernhardAxonIvy/doc/source/axonivy/migration/migration-notes-92.rst

-  This change should not have any side-effects on existing clients since java.time objects, which did not have any special serializer features enabled, could not be serialized in a way that provides any value outside of the java world.
+  This change should not have any side-effects on existing clients since java.time objects, which did not have any special serializer features enabled, could not be serialized in a way that provides any value outside of the Java world.

-  However, if you face any issues with the changed java.time object serialization, you may disable the JavaTime module by setting the RestClient property ``JSON.Module.JavaTime=false``
+  However, if you face any issues with the changed java.time object serialization, you may disable the JavaTime module by setting the REST Client property ``JSON.Module.JavaTime=false``